mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ## ✨ Features

+### What's New in Version 0.1.66 (September 4, 2025)
+-   **Consistent Mobile Management Pages:** Applied the responsive card layout, previously on the "Manage Quests" page, to all other management pages (Users, Items, Markets, Trophies, etc.).
+This creates a unified, touch-friendly experience for administrators on mobile devices.

+### What's New in Version 0.1.65 (September 3, 2025)
+-   **PWA Update Reliability:** Fixed a critical issue where the application would show an error page after an update.
+The service worker now correctly takes control of the page, ensuring a smooth and reliable update process without asset loading errors.

 ### What's New in Version 0.1.64 (September 2, 2025)
 -   **Version Bump:** Incremented application version number to trigger update notifications.